matutosi/automater/vignettes/ocr_tesseract.md

 use orc_tesseract.rsc in rsc directory within automater package.
 When image file name is "image.png", text file will be "image.png.txt"

-- Save orc_tesseract.rsc (and orc_tesseract.command, then chmod orc_tesseract.command "755" on Mac) to a directory.
+- Save orc_tesseract.rsc to a directory.
-  You can set orc_tesseract.rsc (and orc_tesseract.command on Mac) by code below.
+  You can set orc_tesseract.rsc by code below.

 ```r